ACL2 Version 7.2

 GNU website for GCL or perhaps

-After unpacking the archive, GCL can be built with
+after unpacking the archive, an ANSI GCL can be built as follows.

 LispWorks is a commercial Common Lisp implementation.
 You can download

 a free, restricted, version

 You may ask the vendor for an evaluation license for the full product